yousefelassal/quote-cron/README.md

 > A friend is a gift you give yourself.

 > You can stand tall without standing on someone.
 You can be a victor without having victims.

+> All our dreams can come true, if we have the courage to pursue them.